The Day the Beatles Became Store Owners

-Its most striking aspect was the psychedlic painting that graced its outer walls.
+Its most striking aspect was the psychedelic painting that graced its outer walls (pictured above).
 The Fool designed the mural, which was painted by art students.
 However, the group never received the necessary permission, either from their landlord or the city council, and the facade was re-painted white in May 1968.

 The Apple Boutique didn’t even last a year.
 Eight months after opening, on July 31, 1968, the Beatles closed the shop because it was losing too much money.
 In keeping with the freewheeling spirit of the times, the group allowed every customer entering the store on its final day of business to take one item for free.